-If you decide to go for a 12 or 24-month payment structure, you can benefit from 0% APR, and no deposit is required, irrespective of the finance plan you choose.
+If you decide to go for a 12 or 24-month payment structure, you can benefit from 0% APR.
+A 10% deposit is required, irrespective of the finance plan you choose.

-A consultation with one of our world-class ophthalmic surgeons is free.
+A consultation with our highly specialized Optometrist is free.
+Your cataract procedure will be carried out by one of our world-class ophthalmic surgeons.